 Article 16(1)(c) of the PMLA charges the FIAU with the responsibility of monitoring compliance with AML/CFT obligations by subject persons.
-This responsibility is further elaborated under Article 26 of the PMLA empowering the FIAU to undertake both off-site and on-site examinations.
-Moreover, Article 27 empowers the FIAU to enter into agreements with relevant supervisory authorities to undertake compliance examinations on its behalf.
+This responsibility is further elaborated under Article 26 of

 Monitoring of compliance by subject persons is partly conducted on an off-site basis which requires the gathering of relevant information from subject persons.
-In order to properly fulfil its off-site compliance function the FIAU has introduced a procedure whereby subject persons are required to submit an annual compliance report related to their activities during that calendar year.
+In order to properly fulfil its off-site compliance function the FIAU has introduced a procedure whereby subject persons are required to submit an annual compliance report related to their activities, operations and preventative measures.
 This report ensures that the FIAU gathers information for compliance purposes on a systematic and timely basis.